drew-tigera/All_Day_Workshop/README.md

 Lab 1 - Getting to know your lab environment

 Steps:

 1: Open up an SSH client on your laptop and SSH into your training server.
   ```
     ssh -i nycclass.pem centos@<IP_address_of_your_training_server>
   ```
    Look on your lab sheet for a link to download the above PEM file if you don't already have it.

-2. In the SSH session on your training server run the following commands:
+2. In the SSH session on your training server run the following command:
 ```
   kubectl get nodes
 ```